ragaeeb/catsa-janga/README.md

 async restore(): Promise<T | undefined>
 ```

 Checks for an existing progress file and restores data if present.
-Returns the restored data, the initialData (if provided and no saved data exists), or `undefined`.
+Returns the restored data, the `initialData` (if provided and no saved data exists), or `undefined`.
+Any file system or JSON parsing errors are logged and result in the safe fallback path.

 ##### saveProgress